fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Then We inspired Moses (saying): "Strike the sea with your stick."
 And it parted, and each separate (part of that sea water) became like the huge, firm mass of a mountain.

     Then We brought near the others (Pharaoh's party) to that place.
 And We saved Moses and all those with him.
 Then We drowned the others.
 Verily!
 In this is indeed a sign (or a proof), yet most of them are not believers.
 And verily, your Lord!
 He is truly the All-Mighty, the Most Merciful."
-Quran Ayah 26:52
+    Quran, surah Ash-Shuaraa (The Poets) 26:52

 Terror-stricken Pharaoh, realizing that his end had come, declared out of fear: "I believe that there is no god worthy of worship except Allah in Whom the children of Israel believe, and I am of those who surrender to Him."
 But Allah did not accept this declaration from the tyrant, and the waters closed over him, drowning him and his entire army.

     And We took the children of Israel across the sea, and Pharaoh with his hosts followed them in oppression and enmity, till when drowning overtook him, he said: "I believe that La ilaha illa (Huwa): (none has the right to be worshiped but) He, in whom the children of Israel believe, and I am one of the Muslims (those who submit to Allah's Will)."

     Now (you believe) while you refused to believe before and you were one of the Mufsideen (evil-doers, corrupts, etc.).
 So this day We shall deliver your (dead) body (out from the sea) that you may be a sign to those who come after you!
 And verily, many among mankind are heedless or our Ayat (proofs, evidences, verses, lessons, signs, revelations, etc.).
-    Quran Ayah 10:90-92
+    Quran, surah Yunus (Jonas) 10:90-92

 And after escaping the pharaoh with the help of Allah, Israelites continue their long journey to the Promised Land.